CrowdStrike/glide-core/CONTRIBUTING.md

 Many components don't change inherited properties internally.
 However, if one is made to after the fact, it may result in a subtle bug.
 So it's best to always override and decorate (using `@property`) inherited properties used in templates.

+### Translations and static strings

+Most of the text we render is provided by the consumer directly; however, we do have a few cases where we have static strings in place.
+In particular, static strings are helpful for screenreaders so that our components can provide additional context for accessibility.

+The process for adding static strings is as follows:

+1. Update the type definition at `src/library/localize.ts` to include your new string.
+2. Add the new string directly to `src/translations/en.ts`.
+This is what will be used in code.
+3. Add the new string in the JSON format to `src/translations/en.json`.
+4. Copy the additions from `src/translations/en.ts` and `src/translations/en.json` to the other language files.

+The non-English languages will fallback to English until they are translated.
+The `src/translations/en.json` will be sent to our translation team and returned for each language we support.
+When a new file is received from the translators, please update all `src/translations/*.json` and `src/translations/*.ts` files with the updated strings.

 ## Questions